Friday, May 22, 2009

 The Old World countries (Kingdoms) took possession by force of the new discovered territories (America) and began to give them names.
 This is the history of names given to the island of Santo Domingo, as it belonged to different owners:

-2. “LA ESPAÑOLA”, the name used to “baptize” it, not the legal name, because Columbus was not the owner, as he was an “agent” for the Castilian Crown;
+2. “LA ESPAÑOLA”, the name used to “baptize” it, not the legal name, because Columbus was not the owner, as he was an “agent” for the Castilian Crown; which rejected that name.

 3. “HISPANIOLA”, which was a translation into the Latin language by Peter Martyr (Hispaniola) and which was the name Spain was known around that time in Latin.
-This name was and is currently used to identify the island, but it has never been officially named so by the current owners of the island (Haiti and The Dominican Republic);
+This name was and is currently used to identify the island, but it has never been officially named so, by the current owners of the island (Haiti and The Dominican Republic);

 5. “ǏLE SAINT DOMINGUE”, acquired by France from Spain in two different treaties³, one in 1697 (Ryswick) and the other, the Basilea Treaty, ceding the Eastern part of the island in 1795, which later was given back to Spain in 1809 (part of the exchange was the territory of Louisiana, now a USA State); France never took complete possession of the Eastern part of the island for reasons not relevant to this petition, but France kept the name of Santo Domingo for the island.